haberdashPI/vscode-master-key/notes.md

     - [x] replay.ux.mts unit tests
     - [x] markdown docs integration tests
     - [x] visual docs integration tests
-    - [ ] palette integration tests
     - [ ] simpleMotionLayout.ux.mts integration tests:
-        - check that the same tests from simpleMotion work with the layout settings
+        - check that the same tests from simpleMotion work with the layout based settings
     - [ ] config(Edit).ux.mts integration tests
         - fallback bindings
         - setting defaults
-        - mode appearance
+            - when you first open the editor modes work as expected
-        - loading from a directory
+        - loading from a directory (remove this feature!)
-        - duplicate entry labels
+        - duplicate entry labels (if we remove above we can skip this)
-        - loading from a file
+        - loading from a file (remove this feature!)
         - add and remove user bindings
-        - can be removed
+        - bindings can be removed
         - prevent user binding updates absent preset
         - default mode overwrite
         - can create editable copy
         - can copy user config
+    - [ ] palette integration tests
+        - [ ] NOTE: because we are planning to replace this with a tree view instead of a quick pick UI element it is probably not worth working out the UI testing for this right now
     - [ ] low impact on stability and coverage, but high effort changes
         - save these for after the PR migrating to new test/coverage setup
         - [ ] searchMotions.ux.mts integration tests